 Montana Rural Physician Incentive Program (MRPIP)

-Since the inception of MRPIP, over 207 doctors have participated; 74% currently practice in MT; 80% are licensed to practice in MT.
+Since the inception of MRPIP, over 258 doctors have participated; 70% are licensed to practice in MT.

-MRPIP relies on revenue from WICHE/WWAMI student assessments and eliminated physician tax credit proceeds.
+MRPIP relies on revenue from fees assessed to allopathic and osteopathic students and eliminated physician tax credit proceeds.

-Participants must have a Doctor of Medicine or Doctor of Osteopathic Medicine degree and must be eligible for licensure in the State of Montana.
+Participants must have an MD or DO degree and must be eligible for licensure in the State of Montana.